Three powerful new strategies to support the predictable delivery of gas power plants

 We routinely encounter organizations that believe that implementing Advanced Work Packaging is a simple matter of creating work packages to organize construction.
 Service providers also focus on that, but in most cases, engineering issues have already occurred and predictability is already long gone when you start getting ready to organize and conduct field planning.
 Field planning is an important step in the adoption of AWP, to be sure, but it is only one step.
 Effective AWP implementation demands the creation of sophisticated business structures and work processes that align business drivers and organize the flow of information from scoping and engineering, through procurement and on to construction and startup.

-Poor or incomplete AWP implementation carries serious risks, particularly if you’re building a one-off project, though organizations who have multiple gas powered plants under construction will feel the impacts, too.
+Poor or incomplete AWP implementation carries serious risks, particularly if you’re building a one-off project, though organizations that have multiple gas-powered plants under construction will feel the impacts, too.

 Concord is one of just a few service companies in the process industry that has applied Advanced Work Packaging on an industrial construction project from early definition.
 One of the most important things we have learned is that it is absolutely critical for the Owner and Developer to understand the role that sponsors and executives have in the implementation of Advanced Work Packaging.
 If there is a gap there, and it is not addressed, you’ve got a weak link because AWP is not just about project management and construction, it is also about the business.
 In some applications, it is primarily about the business.